 Lawyer Dan Mantsha drops Dudu Myeni two weeks before trial

-The long-awaited case brought by OUTA and the SAA Pilots’ Association (SAAPA) to have Dudu Myeni declared a delinquent director is due to start in the Pretoria High Court on 7 October.
+The long-awaited case brought by the Organisation Undoing Tax Abuse (OUTA) and the SAA Pilots’ Association (SAAPA) to have Dudu Myeni declared a delinquent director is due to start in the Pretoria High Court on 7 October.

 However, two weeks before the trial was due to start attorney Lugisani Daniel Mantsha withdrew as Myeni’s lawyer.
 Mantsha had been acting for Myeni in the matter for less than a month and had tried to postpone it on the grounds that he wasn’t ready.
 Mantsha sent a notice of his withdrawal from the case dated 20 September to the OUTA and SAAPA lawyers, saying he withdrew “since we have no financial instructions”.